rezmeplxrf/cli_buddy/README.md

 3. **Continuous Chat**: Chat with AI continuously in your terminal.
 4. **Session Management**: Save chat history in JSON format locally and load it when starting a new session using `-s <session_id>`.
    - By default, saving chat history is disabled.
-5. **OpenRouter APIs**: Even though it's made as a CLI tool, this package can also be used for any Dart/Flutter project to use OpenRouter APIs.
-This package exposes OpenRouter APIs and Models.
-Simply declare `final openRouter = OpenRouterService();` and use it in your project. such as `final result = await openRouter.invoke(session: ChatSession());`
-6. **GUI**: Want to see GUI?
-Just run `buddy open` to open the GUI.
+5. **GUI**: Want to see GUI?
+Just run `buddy open` to open the GUI. // Currently Disabled due to some unexpected issues

 ## Getting Started 🚀